WindowsVista42/ThreadPool/README.md

 }

 int main() {
-  // create the thread pool with a work queue size of 1024 entries and
+  // create the thread pool with a work queue size of 1024 and
   // std::thread::hardware_concurrency() number of threads
   ThreadPool thread_pool = ThreadPool();